JoseRoca/WinFBX/docs/Windows GUI/CXpButton Class.md

    pXpButton3.SetTextBkColorDown BGR(255, 0, 0)
    ' // Set the text background color when pressed to red pXpButton3.SetTextBkColorDown BGR(255, 0, 0)
-   ' // Set the text format (cenetered and single line) pXpButton3.TextFormat = DT_CENTER OR DT_VCENTER OR DT_SINGLELINE
+   ' // Set the text format (centered and single line) pXpButton3.TextFormat = DT_CENTER OR DT_VCENTER OR DT_SINGLELINE
 ' pXpButton3.SetToggle TRUE   ' make it a toggle button